VeronicaBlake/student-workbook/src/reflections/wk3/quiz3.md

 **10.** What is the job of the `Model` in `MVC`?

 ```
 The Model houses objects in classes so that all of their information can be exported easily and stored in one place.
+A template can also be put here as well.

 ```